 Assessment Fees: What Do They Cover?

-As a member of the Cottonwood Canyon Hills Homeowner’s Association, you are responsible for an assessment fee of $118.50* per month.
-Homeowners Associations are non-profit organizations, which means that your assessments contribute directly to the maintenance, daily operations and future replacement costs known as “reserves” for the Community.
-Below is a basic breakdown of how those funds are allocated based on the 2020 approved budget.
+As a member of the Cottonwood Canyon Hills Homeowner’s Association, you are responsible for an assessment fee of $130 per month.
+Homeowners Associations are non-profit organizations, which means that your assessments contribute directly to the maintenance, daily operations, and future replacement costs known as “reserves” for the Community.

 The community has six “Cost-Centers” that make up a portion of the Cottonwood Canyon Hills community.
 These areas have additional maintenance and reserve items that are not part of the overall community therefore, they have an additional assessment.

 Each year the Board of Directors prepares the budget for the following year.
-Additionally a certified professional Reserve Analyst prepares the reserve study.
+Additionally, a certified professional Reserve Analyst prepares the reserve study.
 Combined, these determine the financial needs of the HOA.
-The last increase for the Cottonwood Canyon Hills HOA took place in 2012 and was $6 per month per home.
 As costs to operate and maintain the community increase and future replacement cost estimates go up so does the budget.

 Top 5 Violations & How to Avoid Them!

-General Yard Maintenance: This includes maintaining a green lawn or well-manicured drought tolerant front yard and removing dead plant material and weeds.
-Remember that any areas without turf, whether live or artificial, should have plants every three (3) feet on center.
+General Yard Maintenance: This includes maintaining a green lawn or well-manicured drought-tolerant front yard and removing dead plant material and weeds.
+Remember that any areas without turf (live or artificial) should have plants every three (3) feet on center.
 Assess your yard on a regular basis to avoid this violation.
-For the greenest lawn in this climate the Landscape vendor has provided a suggested watering schedule.
-This can be found on the Resident Portal in the Architectural folder.
+For the greenest lawn in this climate, the landscape vendor has provided a suggested watering schedule.
+This can be found on the Resident Portal under My Community -> Documents -> Architectural.

 Trash Cans: Containers must be stored out of sight the day following trash pick-up and should not be placed on the curb until the day before pick-up.
 If you are out of town and are unable to maintain your trash schedule, talk to a neighbor about helping you out or call the office to request a variance.
 Neighbors don’t let neighbors get trash violations.
 Be sure to place your cans in front of your property on trash day, not your neighbors.
 For extra measure, paint your house number on your trash cans (verify with CR&R that this is acceptable).

 Commercial Vehicles: Commercial vehicles are prohibited from parking within the community.
 Vehicles with logos, multiple toolboxes, truck beds or racks with materials, and/or heavyweight trucks are all considered commercial vehicles.
 Please park these types of vehicles in your garage.
-If parking in your garage is not possible, logos are required to be covered with something in a neutral tone.
-For additional information regarding commercial vehicles please contact the office.
+If parking in your garage is not possible, please contact the office.